 Decide whether you want to use an agent

 - Most exporters find it easier to use an agent or a freight forwarder to handle their responsibility for delivery, insurance, and export and import documentation.

 - Make sure the customer knows what agent you will be using and what the agent's responsibilities will be.

-- While facilities between agents vary, an agent's services will typically include transport, customs procedures and export documentation, distribution, warehousing, and packaging.
+- An agent's services will typically include transport, customs procedures and export documentation, distribution, warehousing, and packaging.

 - Customs brokers will deal with overseas customs authorities, whereas customs agents only deal with UK authorities.
 Outside the UK, customs broking is a licensed profession, so choose a licensed broker if you recruit an agent abroad.

 Establish clear limits to the agent's authority to act on your behalf

 - You may face a claim if their earnings are lower than expected, or if you terminate the agency agreement.

 - A lawyer can prepare an agreement that will help protect you.